GMA Network Center: GMA Network Studio Annex

 The building houses two state-of-the art HD studios, as well as offices for GMA Network's subsidiaries and departments.
 It also houses studio support facilities, set construction facilities, set and props storage, and facilities for broadcast equipment.
-Some production offices of GMA Integrated News and Public Affairs and GMA Entertainment Group are located on the third and fourth floor of the building.
+Some production offices of GMA Integrated News, GMA Public Affairs and GMA Entertainment Group are located on the third and fourth floor of the building.
 Aside from offices, the building has also rehearsal rooms, dressing rooms, and make-up room for the network's talents, as well as conference rooms and editing rooms for pre-production and post-production of programs.
 A bridge also connects the building to the rest of the compound.

 The Studio Annex was unveiled on October 17, 2008, with a red carpet event attended by the network's personalities, executives and government officials including the country's then-president Gloria Macapagal-Arroyo and then-vice president Noli de Castro.

-On 2021, Radio GMA (RGMA Network), the owner of Super Radyo DZBB and Barangay LS 97.1, moved to the third floor of the building.
-The new office has two studios (one for the FM station and one for AM station), as well as technical rooms for radio and television broadcasting and office for anchors and management.
+In 2021, RGMA Network, the owner of Super Radyo DZBB and Barangay LS 97.1, moved to the third floor of the building.
+The new office has two studios (one for the FM station and one for AM station), as well as technical rooms for radio and television broadcasting and offices for anchors and management.

 Studios

 There are two studios in the building, the German Moreno Studio (formerly Studio 6) and the Studio 7.
 Both studios are equipped with HD video system, audio equipment, and lighting system, as well as self-climbing hoist that is used in big studios, theaters, and concert halls worldwide.
 Also, both studios are equipped with Digital Speaker Management systems that standardize digital feedback elimination, ensure accurate sound quality, and allow studio-to-studio link for multi-studio audio communication.

 In terms of audio equipment, both studios are designed for musical shows and live concerts through their state-of-the-art audio systems.

-The building is beside MRT Station and EDSA so loud noise from these is a major problem for the studios.
+The building is located next to the GMA–Kamuning MRT station and EDSA, so loud noise from these is a major problem for the studios.
 As a solution, the network used box-in-a-box concept or room-in-a-room concept wherein the walls of the studios are located inside the building to block the noise from outside.
 The visible room is enclosed with a bigger room acting as a sound barrier.

 Kapuso Walk of Fame

-On March 24, 2014, GMA Network launched its own version of "Walk of Fame" at the studios' walkway, with over 196 celebrities and news & public affairs personalities received the plaque.
+On March 24, 2014, GMA Network launched its own version of "Walk of Fame" at the studios' walkway, with over 196 celebrities, news and public affairs personalities received the plaque.
 The concept of this "Walk of Fame" was done by the late German "Kuya Germs" Moreno, who was also behind the Eastwood City's Walk of Fame.

-The new batch with 20 personalities have their stars inducted on December 12, 2019.
+The second batch consisting of 20 personalities have their stars inducted on December 12, 2019.